pom-pom27/coolors/README.md

 ## Features
 - [x] Authentication with Clerk.
 - [x] Generate palettes.
-- [ ] Save selected palettes and color to database.
+- [ ] Save selected palettes and color to user database.
 - [ ] Exporting palettes as PNG, PDF and SVG.